-- A policy of county, state and federal government agencies and county health boards working as responsible partners in providing optimal and equitable health care services, with adequate state and federal funding. - Continued collaboration between local health and community mental health boards in the development and delivery of local health care services. - Flexibility in the use of local funds to match and/or support individual county Medicaid and Medicare services. - Federal entitlement benefits for otherwise Medicaid- and Medicare-eligible individuals placed in a state or county facility, including correctional facilities.
+- a policy of county, state and federal government agencies and county health boards working as responsible partners in providing optimal and equitable health care services, with adequate state and federal funding. - continued collaboration between local health and community mental health boards in the development and delivery of local health care services. - flexible use of local funds to match and/or support individual county Medicaid and Medicare services. - federal entitlement benefits for otherwise Medicaid- and Medicare- eligible individuals placed in a state or county facility, including correctional facilities. - amending Section 1905(a)(A) of the Social Security Act to allow the continuation of federal benefits, such as Medicaid, Medicare and Children's Health Insurance Plan, for enrolled and eligible individuals who are pending disposition from mental illness, substance use disorders and/or other chronic health conditions.